xrdocs-staging/design/_blogs/2025-01-01-agile-services-networking-metro-1_0-hld-convert.md

 selective multicast is supported for IPv4 and *,G multicast.

-## LDP to Converged SDN Transport Migration
+## LDP to Agile Metro Migration
 Very few networks today are built as greenfield networks, most new designs are migrated from existing ones and must support some level of interop during migration.
-In the Converged SDN Transport design we tackle one of the most common migration scenarios, LDP to the Converged SDN Transport design.
+In the Agile Metro design we tackle one of the most common migration scenarios, LDP to the Agile Metro design.
 The following sections explain the configuration and best practices for performing the migration.
 The design is applicable to transport and services originating and terminating in the same LDP domain.

-### Towards Converged SDN Transport Design
+### Towards Agile Metro Design
-The Converged SDN Transport design utilizes isolated IGP domains in different parts of the network, with each domain separated at a logical boundary by an ASBR router.
+The Agile Metro design utilizes isolated IGP domains in different parts of the network, with each domain separated at a logical boundary by an ASBR router.
 SR-PCE is used to provide end to end paths across the inter-domain network.
 LDP does not support inter-domain transport, only between LDP FECs in the same IGP domain.
-It is recommended to plan logical boundaries if necessary when doing a flat LDP migration to the Converged SDN Transport design, so that when migration is complete the future scale benefits can be realized.
+It is recommended to plan logical boundaries if necessary when doing a flat LDP migration to the Agile Metro design, so that when migration is complete the future scale benefits can be realized.

 ### Segment Routing Enablement
 One must define the global Segment Routing Block (SRGB) to be used across the network on every node